Dr. Anthony R. Galante, DC CCSP

 - While about 63.7% of chiropractic physicians practice the Cox Technic, only 2-4% of chiropractors are certified in the procedure, which requires a 30-hour course followed by written and practical exams.

-- Certified Chiropractic Sports Physician (CCSP).
+- Galante is also a Certified Chiropractic Sports Physician (CCSP).

 - Certification requires a minimum of 100 hours of post-doctoral education in specialized sports medicine topics, followed by an exam with the American Chiropractic Board of Sports Physicians.

 - Galante maintains membership in both the Illinois Chiropractic Society and the American Chiropractic Association.